HolmesShuan/HolmesShuan.github.io/_pages/about.md

 I earned my Ph.D. from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2022, under the esteemed guidance of Prof. [Jian Cheng](https://people.ucas.ac.cn/~chengjian).
 I received my B.S. degree from the Beijing University of Posts and Telecommunications (BUPT) in 2017.

+## News
+- I am honored to have participated in the writing of the book "深度神经网络高效计算" by the [CLab](https://clab.ia.ac.cn/) team.
+After more than two years of preparation, the book has finally been published.

 ## Awards

 - **Outstanding Reviewer**, CVPR 2024